FluBBaOfWard/SwanGBA/README.md

 In vertical games the d-pad is mapped to WS Y1-Y4.
 A, B, X & Y are mapped to WS X1-X4.

 ## Credits:
 	Huge thanks to Loopy for the incredible PocketNES, without it this emu would probably never have been made.
 	Thanks to:
 	Ed Mandy (Flavor) for WonderSwan info & flashcart. https://www.flashmasta.com Koyote for WonderSwan info.
+	Alex Marshall (trap15) for WonderSwan info. http://daifukkat.su/docs/wsman/ Guy Perfect for WonderSwan info http://perfectkiosk.net/stsws.html
+	asie for info and inspiration.
-Alex Marshall (trap15) for WonderSwan info. http://daifukkat.su/docs/wsman/ Godzil for the boot rom stubs. https://github.com/Godzil/NewOswan lidnariq for RTC info.
+	Godzil for the boot rom stubs. https://github.com/Godzil/NewOswan lidnariq for RTC info.
 	Dwedit for help and inspiration with a lot of things.

 Fredrik Ahlström